Stevestickmanvega/the-metaverse/README.md

 Add more complex states and actions for the machine learning model.
 Allow players to select their own tasks and jobs.
 Add more robots and allow players to control multiple robots.
+Adda user interface

-Add a user interface for the game
+for the game
 Helped by chat gpt